 Our faculty members include leaders in the development of statistical methods for clinical trials, survival analysis, decision theory and genetic studies.
 Their mission is to provide scholarship in biostatistics and partnership in research for the six colleges of UF’s Health Science Center, as well as the Clinical and Translational Science Institute, the Emerging Pathogens Institute, the UF Shands Cancer Center, the McKnight Brain Institute and other academic units across UF.

-The Department is currently located in Dauer Hall, but it will be housed in UF’s Clinical and Translational Research Building when construction is completed in 2013, sharing space with several other departments and UF’s Clinical and Translational Science Institute and the Institute on Aging.
+The Department is located in the Clinical and Translational Research Building , with the Center for Statistical Quantitative Infectious Disease (CSQUID) being located in Dauer Hall.
+The Department shares space with several other departments and UF’s Clinical and Translational Science Institute and the Institute on Aging.

-To learn more about the Department of Biostatistics, we invite you to explore our web site, or contact us.
+To learn more about the Department of Biostatistics, we invite you to explore our web site as well as